amjadkfp/wazuh-snort-soc-lab/docs/Phase6_n8n_SOAR_Orchestration.md

 # Phase 6 - n8n SOAR Orchestration Layer
 ### Workflow Automation for Wazuh Alert Enrichment & Notification

-*A step-by-step, in-progress record of standing up a self-hosted n8n automation layer on top of the existing Wazuh-Snort pipeline, exposing it securely to the internet without a VPS or open inbound ports, and building an authenticated webhook-driven SOAR workflow.*
+*A step-by-step, in-progress record of standing up a self-hosted n8n automation layer on top of the existing Wazuh-Snort pipeline, exposing it securely to the internet without a VPS or open inbound ports, and wiring it to Wazuh's native Active Response module for genuine automated triggering.*

 ---